garyillyes/cbcp/draft-illyes-cbcp.md

 to conform to crawling best pratices in this document.

-To further help website owners, it should in additon be considered to create together a central website where website owners can look up well behaving crawlers.
+To further help website owners, it should in addition be considered to create a central website where website owners can look up well behaving crawlers.
 Note that while self declared research crawlers, including privacy and malware discovery crawlers, and contractual crawlers are welcome to add themselves to adopt these practices,